ParkinsonLab/16S_MGX_Workshops/AKU Metagenomics Workshop.md

 >
 >Look at the *Per base sequence content* of some of these reports.
 What do you notice?

 As mentioned before, these samples were taken from the stool of athletes, and will contain some human data we don't want in our final analysis.
+We are also using parallel, a tool that helps us run a command with a series of different inputs. parallel is used in this case to feed kneaddata each pair of your fastq files without the need for you to type out this command for each file.
 Removing contaminant human sequences using kneaddata can be done as follows:
 ```bash
 parallel -j 1 --eta --xapply 'kneaddata --input {1} --input {2} -o kneaddata_out -db databases/kneaddata --bypass-trim --remove-intermediate-output' ::: athlete_samples/*1.fastq ::: athlete_samples/*2.fastq
 ```